Chapter 14: Lookup Arguments

 Early zkVMs worked around this by using small tables (8-bit or 16-bit operations) and paying the cost in constraint complexity for larger operations.
 A 64-bit addition became a cascade of 8-bit additions with carry propagation.
 It worked, but it was slow.

-Lasso (2023, Setty-Thaler-Wahby) represents the solution to the memory bottleneck: prover costs that scale with lookups performed rather than table size.
+Lasso (2023, Setty-Thaler-Wahby) breaks through this wall: prover costs scale with lookups performed rather than table size.

-Read-Only vs. Read-Write.
-Before diving into the mechanism, distinguish two types of lookups:
+Before diving into Lasso’s mechanism, distinguish two types of lookups:

 Static tables (read-only): Fixed functions like XOR, range checks, or AES S-boxes.
 The table never changes during execution.
 Plookup, LogUp, and Lasso excel here.